Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 Figure Out Which Island Fits Your Style

-There are eight major islands that make up Hawaii.
-The most frequented are Oahu, Maui, Big Island of Hawaii, and Kauai.
-Each island has a unique culture, history, landscape, vibe, and variety of things to do and see.
 Choose Oahu if you are looking for an island with a city vibe that’s near a beach – Honolulu, Waikiki, etc. Think lively bars, nightlife, shopping, and dining.
 Maui is for those who want a tropical paradise with a little of everything – beaches, hikes, volcanoes, rainforests, resorts, and nightlife.
 The Big Island is known for its multiple climates and abundance of natural attractions, including Volcanoes National Park.
 Kauai is known as “the Garden Isle” and for good reason.
 Its lush landscapes make it a perfect escape for those looking for a more outdoor and active vibe.

-Your trip will likely have several components – air, hotel, transportation, activities, and food.
+Your trip to Hawaii will likely have several components – air, hotel, transportation, activities, and food.
 Keep in mind that Hawaii isn’t exactly cheap.
 Try to come into the planning process with a number in mind and do your best to stick to it.
 A solid budget will help in the recommendation process and final creation of an itinerary that meets your specific needs.

 Book in Advance

 The most critical components of a trip to Hawaii (or anywhere, actually) are your flights and hotel.
 Pricing for both is subject to change at any time and is usually based on supply and demand.
 Typically, the earlier you book the better.
 Once your dates are solidified and options selected, place a deposit, or complete the booking!
-If you’re considering travel during a peak time, this is even MORE important.
+If you’re considering visiting Hawaii during a peak time, this is even MORE important.

 Plan Activities Ahead of Time